hxstarklin/UM-IoTSC-SICC/dgx2/README.md

 ## About Slurm

 Slurm is a resource manager and job scheduler.
-Through Slurm, users submit jobs which are scheduled and allocated resources (CPU time, memory, GPU etc.) to run in the computing cluster.
+Through Slurm, users submit jobs that are scheduled and allocated resources (CPU time, memory, GPU, etc.) to run in the computing cluster.
 Please record your job submission [here](https://forms.office.com/Pages/ResponsePage.aspx?id=RuzudkD-G06rQh1tn5G4qWXKXvHUnFVFuBJG5SUPRN9UMU0zR1VSMzlNQUVIWjExR0lCU0hXWEtaNS4u).

 ## Rules

- - Every account can only submit 1 job at the same time
+ - Every account can only have 1 job submitted at the same time.
- - Every job can only have Maximum 4 GPUs
+ - Every job can only use up to 4 GPUs
- - Time limitation for every job should be less than 48 hours
+ - The running time for every job should be <= 48 hours
- - Every job submitted should record [here](https://forms.office.com/Pages/ResponsePage.aspx?id=RuzudkD-G06rQh1tn5G4qWXKXvHUnFVFuBJG5SUPRN9UMU0zR1VSMzlNQUVIWjExR0lCU0hXWEtaNS4u)
+ - Every job submitted should be recorded first [here](https://forms.office.com/Pages/ResponsePage.aspx?id=RuzudkD-G06rQh1tn5G4qWXKXvHUnFVFuBJG5SUPRN9UMU0zR1VSMzlNQUVIWjExR0lCU0hXWEtaNS4u)
- - **If you do not follow the rules, IOTSC operator might cancel your job without announcement.**
+ - **If you do not follow the rules, the IoTSC-SICC operators might cancel your job without notification.**

 Important parameters: